PrefectHQ/prefect-recipes/devops/deployments/docker/README.md

 This example works well locally, but if we want to extend the concepts to other infrastructures, there are a few considerations:

 First, we need to hand off our image to a registry.
 There are many options here (DockerHub, AWS ECR, and GitHub Container Registry to name a few), but they all do more or less the same thing.
 After we build our image, we'll want to login to our registry and push our image there.
 Note that the name of our image will change to include some information about our registry.
-As an example, here's what this might look like with AWS ECR,
+As an example, here's what this might look like with AWS ECR:

 ```sh
 export REGION=us-east-1